kubevault/website/content/articles/how-to-use-vault-kubernetes-authentication-method/index.md

 Raft Applied Index      429
 ```

-## Kubernetes Authentication Configuration in Vault
+## Kubernetes Auth Configuration in Vault

 ### Obtain the CA Certificate of the Kubernetes Cluster